terrytay/tp/docs/UserGuide.md

 as a string.
 For other supported conditions, flags have to be used.

 Below are the supported flags:
-   * -s {size}  : To locate a study area based on the capacity that it can manage.
+   * -s {size}  : To locate a study area that can facilitate the size of pax entered.
    * -p         : To locate a study area based on the availability of ports.
    * -i         : To locate a study area that are indoors.
    * -o         : To locate a study area that are outdoors.

+Note:

+{name\address\faculty} {flags} is the basic format to search for Study Areas.
+You can enter either argument, or both.
-Note: if name, address or faculty is specified, flags will have to precede either the name,address or faculty.
+If both arguments are specified, flags will have to precede either the name,address or faculty.

 #### Usage

 #### Search by name, address or faculty

 Example of usage:
 `bux`

 Expected Outcome: